Dorceta Taylor

-Dorceta E. Taylor is an environmental sociologist known for her work on both environmental justice and racism in the environmental movement.
-She is the Senior Associate Dean of Diversity, Equity, and Inclusion at Yale School of the Environment, as well as a Professor of Environmental Justice.
-Prior to this, she was the Director of Diversity, Equity, and Inclusion at the University of Michigan's School of Environment and Sustainability (SEAS), where she also served as the James E. Crowfoot Collegiate Professor of Environmental Justice.
+Dorceta E. Taylor is an American environmental sociologist known for her work on both environmental justice and racism in the environmental movement.
+She is the senior associate dean of diversity, equity, and inclusion at Yale School of the Environment, as well as a professor of environmental justice.
+Prior to this, she was the director of diversity, equity, and inclusion at the University of Michigan's School of Environment and Sustainability (SEAS), where she also served as the James E. Crowfoot Collegiate Professor of Environmental Justice.
 Taylor's research has ranged over environmental history, environmental justice, environmental policy, leisure and recreation, gender and development, urban affairs, race relations, collective action and social movements, green jobs, diversity in the environmental field, food insecurity, and urban agriculture.

 A scholar of environmental justice, Taylor's work has garnered numerous awards.
 Her 2009 book, The Environment and the People in American Cities: 1600s-1900s, was the first history of environmental injustice in America.
 Her 2014 book Toxic Communities has been hailed as a "standard-bearer" for environmental justice scholarship.
 Her book, The Rise of the American Conservation Movement is a "sweeping social history" that challenges narrative of environmental history and inspires readers to "reconsider nearly everything".

 Early life and education

 Taylor was born and raised in rural Jamaica.
 She earned a bachelor's of arts in Environmental Studies and Biology (with honors) from Northeastern Illinois University in Chicago in 1983.
 She obtained a master's of forest science from Yale University in 1985.
-She followed with a master's of art and a master's of philosophy in 1988.
+She followed with a Master of Arts and a Master of Philosophy in 1988.
 She received a joint doctoral degree in sociology and forestry and environmental studies from the School of Forestry and the Department of Sociology at Yale University 1991.
 She was the first African American woman to earn a doctoral degree from Yale School of Forestry & Environmental Studies.